-How to Use Your Higher Education Data to Boost Conversions
+How to Use Your Higher Education Data to Boost Enrollments

-Analytics is an essential aspect of higher education marketing.
-University marketers can leverage analytics to make more informed decisions on a day-to-day basis.
+Higher education analytics are an essential aspect of enrollment marketing.
+University marketers can leverage data discoveries to make more informed decisions on a day-to-day basis.

 On a foundational level, university marketing departments collect vast amounts of data, including website visitors’ behavior (time on site, number of page views, etc.), but data points may not give enough context to inform decisions.
 The next stage of analytics is information, which provides a more digestible means of understanding a marketing campaign’s performance (total sessions, average conversion rate, etc.).
 Information is a collection of relevant data that can be useful in terms of making adjustments and optimizations for marketing efforts.